Contact us to see

 Over the course of the next 10-15 sessions (this is the average minimum number of session) your Therapist will guide you and your partner through the process of making these changes using a combination of joint and individual sessions and homework tasks.

 Once you and your partner are satisfied that you have created a happier and more fulfilling relationship for yourselves your Therapist will offer you a number of follow up sessions to help you to secure these changes and tackle any teething problems.

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer Marriage and Relationship counselling, click here to view the team.
+All of our Therapists offer Marriage and Relationship counselling, click here to view the team.

 What Sort of Relationship Problems Warrant Help?

 We spend the majority of our adult lives in an intimate relationship and such relationships not only have the potential to make us happy and protect us from loneliness but research has shown that they improve our physical and mental health.
 In addition to this a two-parent family is the most successful context for raising children.
 However, along the way we all encounter obstacles to accessing these benefits and it is not always possible to overcome these without outside assistance.